chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 * a source cookbook_file or template was requested but not uploaded
 * another file in the cookbook was not found when requested.
-* initial run of chef-client when the node doesn’t yet exist (normal).
+* initial run of chef-client when the node doesn't yet exist (normal).

 # 409 Conflict